VivianeLe/DE_in_Azure/README.md

 ## Key Components

 1. **Pipelines**:
-   - `EmpMaster` Pipeline: Handles the orchestration of employee data ingestion and transformation.
+   - Handles the orchestration of employee data ingestion and transformation.
    - Modular pipelines to handle specific data workflows.

 2. **Datasets**: